 When will I receive my results?

-Before viewing your results online, you’ll need to go to www.cipd.co.uk and open a CIPD website account, if you haven’t already done so.
+Before viewing your results online, you’ll need to go to the CIPD homepage and open a CIPD website account, if you haven’t already done so.
 To do this, you’ll need your CIPD membership number.

 How are my results calculated?